sparkfabrik/company-playbook/content/tools-and-policies/attending-conferences.md

 * Blog posts published on [Tech @ SparkFabrik](http://tech.sparkfabrik.com)
 * Organization of and presence at internal workshops/training sessions/hackathons
 * Your disposition towards attending the conference as a speaker for SparkFabrik

+Before filling out the form, you must with your team / lead if your participation does not negatively impact the teamwork.
+Also, please check with the Mktg/DevRel people if there are already plans to attend the conference.

 ## What happens then?